Metacognition in the ClassroomA teacher models a think-aloud while learners discuss which strategy to use next.

 Weinstein et al. (2000) found metacognitive planning helps learners choose a stance before reading.
 Learners check sources for support, problems, or contradictions.
 Perry (1998) and Atherton (2003) showed annotations clarify this, aiding teaching and argument building.

 Zimmerman (2002) describes self-regulated learning as forethought, performance, and self-reflection.
 These steps are similar to planning, monitoring, and evaluation.
-Zimmerman (2002) noted motivation drives self-regulation.
-Self-efficacy, goals, and outcome reactions influence this.
+Zimmerman (2002) also noted that motivation drives self-regulation.
+Self-efficacy, goals, and outcome reactions all influence this process.

 Dweck (2006) and Flavell (1979) provide teachers with classroom ideas.
 Growth mindset and metacognition boost learner progress.